cocus/dpc3848ve-stuff/README.md

 Remember that this is a WIP!.

 #### Issues related to newer compilers and python
+Fix for newer compilers on lexer files: https://github.com/BPI-SINOVOIP/BPI-M4-bsp/issues/4#issuecomment-1296184876 Fix for newer compilers and gcc's reload1.c: edit the file with the error, move the condition after the && to another #ifdef and add a new #endif right below the nearest #endif.
-Fix for newer compilers: https://github.com/BPI-SINOVOIP/BPI-M4-bsp/issues/4#issuecomment-1296184876 Fix for newer python: Use the diffconfig file from this repo, and replace it on `scripts/diffconfig`.
+Fix for newer python: Use the diffconfig file from this repo, and replace it on `scripts/diffconfig`.

 ### Loading the kernel through ymodem